 So, now that we know a bit more about them, let’s talk about some of the options for keeping them clean!

-The simplest solution for cleaning them is to clean them indirectly.
+The simplest solution for cleaning them is to do so indirectly.
 You can buy any number of cleaning fluids that you can pour right in your gas tank.
 As you drive through the tank, the cleaning solution will get to work on your them, without you having to do anything besides pouring them into your tank.

 Why we like indirect cleaning solutions:

 You don’t have to have any mechanical know-how to use them.
-All you need to be able to do is open your gas cap, and drive!
+All you need to be able to do is open your gas cap, pour, and drive!

 By contrast, direct cleaning requires you to know how to get into your engine, and probably remove them.
 That can be a tricky procedure, and you risk making mistakes which can damage engine parts.

 They’re not time-consuming at all!
 Fuel line cleaners are insanely easy to use, and since they work as you drive, you’re only adding a minute or so to your routine.
 That’s as opposed to an hour of intensive work to get into your motor to clean them or replace parts.

 Unlike direct cleaning, indirect cleaners work on other engine components.
 Because they’re run through the fuel line, they’ll touch every component along the way, and keep them all free of deposits and corrosion.

 Many fuel-line cleaners are concentrated so that you only have to use them every few thousand miles, or at oil changes.
 That’s barely any money or time to add to your maintenance routine!

-There are also less-concentrated fuel-line supplements that you can use with every tank.
-That flexibility makes indirect cleaning easier to fit to your own preferences.
+There are also less-concentrated fuel-line supplements that you can use with every tank (such as the Lucas).
 If you like to get all your cleaning done and then forget about it, you can choose a very concentrated solution that’s used every oil change (like the BG 44K).